General Dentistry includes a complete oral examination, x-rays, teeth cleaning & polishing, plaque removal.

 Brushing and flossing are of paramount importance to oral hygiene.
 Though bi-annual professional dental cleanings remove plaque, tartar and debris, excellent home care methods are equally valuable.
 Proper brushing and flossing can enhance the health of the mouth, make the smile sparkle and prevent serious diseases.

 Reasons why proper brushing and flossing are essential:

-- Prevention of periodontal disease – Periodontal disease is a serious, progressive condition which can cause tooth loss, gum recession and jawbone recession.
-Periodontal disease is caused by the toxins found in plaque, and can lead to serious health problems in other parts of the body.
+- Prevention of periodontal disease – Periodontal disease is a serious, progressive condition which can cause tooth loss, gum recession, and jawbone recession.
+The toxins found in plaque cause periodontal disease, which can lead to serious health problems in other parts of the body.
 Removing plaque and calculus (tartar) from the surface of the tooth using a toothbrush, and from the inter-dental areas using dental floss, is an excellent way to stave off periodontal problems.

-- Prevention of halitosis – Bad breath or halitosis is usually caused by old food particles on or between the teeth.
-These food particles can be removed with regular brushing and flossing; leaving the mouth healthier, and breath smelling fresher.
+- Prevention of halitosis – Old food particles on or between the teeth usually cause bad breath or halitosis.
+With regular brushing and flossing, you can remove these food particles; leaving the mouth healthier, and breath smelling fresher.

-- Prevention of staining – Staining or the yellowing of teeth can be caused by a wide variety of factors such as smoking, coffee and tea.
+- Prevention of staining – A wide variety of factors such as smoking, coffee or tea can cause staining or the yellowing of teeth.
 The more regularly these staining agents are removed from the teeth using brushing and flossing techniques, the less likely it is that the stains will become permanent.

 We keep your teeth and gums happy with our excellent general dentistry procedure.
 Contact Davis Dental Care in Newmarket today!